angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

-# Introduction to JavaScript \(and ES6\)
+# Introduction to JavaScript and ES6

 > Remember: Java is to JavaScript what Car is to Carpet

-JavaScript is a \(relatively\) easy-to-learn language, with a syntax that is familiar to most programmers, as it's "similar" to C++, Java, or Python.
+JavaScript is a relatively easy-to-learn language, with a syntax that is familiar to most programmers, as it's "similar" to C++, Java, or Python.
 Originally intended for browser-side scripting, there are plenty of tutorials and documentation to start programming in this messy and lovely language.

-In this introduction, however, I will quickly introduce the basics, skipping the references to browser-side programming as are not needed for Node.js.
+In this introduction I will quickly introduce the basics, skipping the references to browser-side programming as are not needed for Node.js.
 I will also introduce the latest features in JavaScript \(ES6\) that are commonly left out in most guides.
-With Node.js we can use all the latests JS features without fear, as long as our Node.js installation is up to date.
+With Node.js we can use all the latests js features without fear, as long as our Node.js installation is up to date.

-For a full guide on JS programming, use a full JS programming tutorial/books, as a lot of thing are not included in this introduction.
+For a full guide on js programming, use a full js programming tutorial/books, as a lot of thing are not included in this introduction.

 You can tests all the snippets here by writing them on the node REPL.

 ## Variables

-JS is dynamically typed which means you don't have to specify what are you going to store in a variable.
+js is dynamically typed which means you don't have to specify what are you going to store in a variable.
 Not only that, but you can also change the type of a variable any moment.

 Traditionally, `var` is used as keyword to define variables: